-Calving is one of my all time favorite times of the year and it never fails that I find a bath towel out in the barn that was used on a calf.
+My bath towels lead a double life.
+Calving is one of my all time favorite times of the year but it never fails that I find a bath towel out in the barn.

 One of my favorite calving stories happened years ago but I’m reminded of it every year just before calving starts.